 It should also be pointed out that we are not arguing that CES should be abandoned.
 We believe that CES remains useful for many purposes.
-In many ways, the role of CoPaTh relative to CES is similar to that of CES relative to Cobb-Douglas.
+In a way, the role of CoPaTh relative to CES is similar to that of CES relative to Cobb-Douglas.
 We have not abandoned the use of Cobb-Douglass simply because CES became available.
-CES is useful as a more flexible and yet tractable extension of Cobb-Douglas, when the key implication of Cobb-Douglas, the unitary elasticity of substitution, is too restrictive.
+However, whenever addressing any issues for which the key implications of Cobb-Douglas, the constant factor shares and the unitary elasticity of substitution, are too restrictive, CES offers a more flexible and yet tractable extension of Cobb-Douglas.
 Likewise, we should not abandon the use of CES.
-CoPaTh is useful as a more flexible and yet tractable extension of CES, the constant and common markup rate and the unitary pass-through elasticity of substitution, are too restrictive.
+However, whenever addressing any issues for which the key implications of CES, the constant and common markup rate and the unitary pass-through elasticity of substitution, are too restrictive, the three parametric families of CoPaTh offer more flexible and yet tractable extensions of CES.